 Program areas at Northwest Energy Efficiency Alliance

 Market research, evaluation and analytics:alliance research and evaluation efforts drive programming, define challenges within Energy Efficiency work, and provide critical market data and analysis about regional Energy consumption and building stock.
-In 2021, the Alliance: - published more than 20 market research and evaluation reports on neea.org.- recruited 1,000+ homes to participate in the residential building stock assessment, a regional research study conducted by the Alliance roughly every five years that is designed to collect information on home characteristics in the Northwest.
+In 2023, the Alliance: published more than 19 market research and evaluation reports on neea.org.
+Completed data collection for the 2022 residential building stock assessment, a regional research study conducted by the Alliance roughly every five years that is designed to collect information on home characteristics in the Northwest.
+The 2022 rbsa gathered Energy usage and building characteristic data from more than 2,000 single-family and multifamily residences in Idaho, Montana, Oregon, and Washington.
 Each participant home provides detailed data on hundreds of building and equipment characteristics, enabling the identification of Energy Efficiency opportunities and providing data for utility planning purposes.